 “The Shield”: We inform bank tenants of their rights and work with legal services & progressive lawyers, to use aggressive post-foreclosure eviction defense to get eviction cases dismissed, win large move-out settlements (if it makes sense for that family/person), and force the banks to reconsider foreclosure evictions.

-We’ve successfully defended 99% of our members against eviction over the first three years of the campaign.
+We’ve successfully defended 99% of our members against eviction over the thirteen years of the campaign.